|

 from living granite leads us finally to our camp by the ruins of Wiñay Wayna

-(Forever Young), the largest and most exquisite of the Inca Trail sites.
+(Forever Young), the largest and most exquisite of the Inca Trail

 An early morning hike takes us across a steep mountainside through lush,